 Dr. Shawn Kelly is a Senior Systems Scientist at the Institute for Complex Engineered Systems at Carnegie Mellon University (CMU).
-At CMU, he also holds courtesy faculty appointments in the Electrical and Computer Engineering and Biomedical Engineering Departments.
-At the Department of Veterans Affairs (VA) Healthcare System in Pittsburgh, Dr. Kelly is a Research Biomedical Engineer.
+At CMU, he also holds courtesy faculty appointments in the Electrical and Computer Engineering and Biomedical Engineering Departments, and he was formerly a researcher with the Department of Veterans Affairs (VA) Healthcare System in Pittsburgh.

 Dr. Kelly’s primary research interests include: 1.)
 Medical device product design, development, and packaging; 2.)
 Analog and mixed signal VLSI circuit design; 3.)
 Retinal prostheses, implantable microelectronic medical devices; 4.)
 Electrical tissue stimulation, neuromodulation, current source stimulation circuitry, stimulating electrode materials; and 5.)
 Wireless power/data telemetry, power management, micro-power management circuits.